 This is comforting because I was one of those who had a scarcity mentality.
 I thought that I will have less when I tithe.
 I guess I did not fully understand how good God is.
 My focus is the little I had in my hand and not on the fullness in God’s hand.

 Benefit 5 – Tithe to remind ourselves Jesus is our overflowing blessing

-In verse 10, He made a promise.
+In verse 10 of Malachi 3, God made a promise.
 Tithe and break the curse.
 He promised to “open for you the windows of heaven and pour out for you a blessing until it overflows.

 I used to interpret this passage as God promising overflowing blessings but Shane, a visitor left a comment correcting that.
 The blessing is singular.

 What is this blessing?
 Shane argued that the tithe is an OT type for Jesus.
 What a powerful revelation.
 Jesus is God’s overflowing blessing.

 Jesus Christ came and broke the curse.
 I find this passage very touching.
-God speaking to a recalcitrant group of people who do not obey Him.
+God speaking to a recalcitrant group of people who did not obey Him.
 Yet, he promised to pour out Jesus.
 God know these people disobey Him because they did not have the revelation that Jesus is God’s overflowing blessing.
 We cannot outgive God.

 This is bigger than my salary.
 I have received much more.
 Much much more.
 What is a tenth when I have Jesus.

 In Hebrews 7, Apostle Paul recounted and interpreted the first tithe by Abraham to Melchizedek.

-7 For this Melchizedek, king of Salem, priest of the Most High God, who met Abraham returning from the slaughter of the kings and blessed him, 2 to whom also Abraham gave a tenth part of all, first being translated “king of righteousness,” and then also king of Salem, meaning “king of peace,” 3 without father, without mother, without genealogy, having neither beginning of days nor end of life, but made like the Son of God, remains a priest continually.
+7 For this Melchisedec, king of Salem, priest of the most high God, who met Abraham returning from the slaughter of the kings, and blessed him; 2 To whom also Abraham gave a tenth part of all; first being by interpretation King of righteousness, and after that also King of Salem, which is, King of peace; 3 Without father, without mother, without descent, having neither beginning of days, nor end of life; but made like unto the Son of God; abideth a priest continually.